-This course will proceed in three stages:
+This course has three stages:

-The Problems of Public Language.
+The problems of public language.
 We look at the evils of management claptrap, cliché, slogans and jargon which drain the life from language and debilitate public discourse.
 We consider the proposition that language is the midwife of our thoughts and not just the means of expressing them.
 We consider examples of great writing, adequate writing and lousy writing.

 Dr Don Watson